-Normally a first or second-class Honours degree in theology or another relevant discipline, or professional experience in the area of study
+Normally a first or second-class Honours degree in a related subject or professional experience in the area of study

 Start dates: September and January

 Course Tuition Fees and Additional Costs